ST10476343/Carpenter-s-Work-Estimate-App/README.md

 - Feature 1: RadioButtons.
 - Feature 2: CheckBoxs.

-These features aim to provide a specific selection choosed/ picked by the user.
+These features aim to provide a specific selection chosen/ picked by the user.
 ---

-4. Design Considerations
 ------------------------
 ## Design Considerations